 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This satire is a hardcover edition that was published by Random House on February 12, 1986 and has 56 pages.
+satire that was published by Random House on February 12, 1986 and has 56 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Sneetches and Other Stories, Horton Hatches the Egg & Horton Hears a Who!, Green Eggs and Ham, The Bippolo Seed and Other Lost Stories, The Lorax, Hooray for Diffendoofer Day!, Daisy-Head Mayzie, Thidwick the Big-Hearted Moose, The King's Stilts, Scrambled Eggs Super!, Bartholomew and the Oobleck, Horton and the Kwuggerbug and More Lost Stories, My Many Colored Days, McElligot's Pool, If I Ran the Circus, Sleep Book, I Can Lick 30 Tigers Today! and Other Stories, I Had Trouble in Getting to Solla Sollew, Oh, the Places You’ll Go!

 It’s Everyman for himself in this tale for adults.
 Yes, that’s what I said.
 It’s a story for oldsters who could use a rueful laugh.
 I want to say it’s a fantasy, but I’d be lyin’, lol, about this satire on aging.

 Oh, man, just reading the blurb on the inside flap had me laughing.
 Yes, I’d said that Seuss is quite right about this being a book for adults.
 I especially “enjoyed” the Eyesight Test — be sure to read it.

 The pictures are typical Seuss with his cheery colors and silly scenes.